New Zealand weeds database , Pātengi Raraunga tarutaru o Aotearoa

 - College of Sciences

-I am the weed science specialist at Massey University.
-As well as teaching aspects of weed biology, identification and control to undergraduate students, both in internal and distance learning papers, I also supervise a number of postgraduate students each year and undertake my own research.
+Until his retirement in late 2023, Kerry was the weed science specialist at Massey University.
+As well as teaching aspects of weed biology, identification and control, he supervised postgraduate students and undertook his own research.

 Learn about food, farming and agribusiness at Massey.
 We've taught agriculture and horticulture since 1927.
 Find out your study options today.